d13mas/everything-python/README.md

 - Testing libraries
 - Testing algorithms
-- Optimizing complexity abd use of resources
+- Optimizing complexity and use of resources
 - etc.

 ## bfs.py